A technician adjusts a thermostat on a wall.

 Technological Advances in Fire Protection

 Technological advancements are continually improving the effectiveness of fire protection systems.
-HPAC Engineering Magazine often covers these innovations, highlighting their impact on building safety and mechanical system design.
+From intelligent smoke detection and real-time alarm monitoring to integrated building management systems, the industry is seeing significant innovations.
+HPAC Engineering Magazine often covers these advances, highlighting their impact on building safety and mechanical system design.
+Additionally, the integration of forced air systems and advanced air monitoring technologies has enhanced both fire protection and overall indoor air quality in modern buildings.

 ASHRAE’s Influence on HPAC Engineering